quentin-tardivon/wits/docs/report.md

   ### 2. Creating new data
   In order to test the model, we wanted to create new data with the same data format as the Audioset project but with our own wav files.
   For that we use the vggish model available on github and tweak it in order to work with our wav files.
+  We were able to successfully extract features from raw audio files, but we didn't use them for validation.
+We use the validation set from the Audioset project to try to evaluate our model.
   ### 3. Learning phase
   We encounter a number of problems during this phase linked to Tensorflow and its documentation.
   We had difficulties creating a working tensoflow program adapted to the shape